Entropy solutions to macroscopic IPM: Level set formulation

-We begin our investigation with a look at the illustrative example of a perfectly flat initial interface $\gamma_0(x_1)=0$, and some known facts concerning the nonlocal velocity field $v$, in particular at initial time, in the non-flat case.
+We begin our investigation with a look at the illustrative example of a perfectly flat initial interface $\gamma_0(x_1)=0$ (Section \ref{sec:flat_interface}) and some known facts concerning the nonlocal velocity field $v$, in particular at initial time, in the non-flat case (Section \ref{sec:velocity}).
+Thereafter, with the beginning of Section \ref{sec:ansatz_1}, we will reformulate problem \eqref{eq:subequation}, \eqref{eq:initial_data} as a suitable fixed point problem.